 One opportunity to bring in some extra cash is to get a boarder, a person who will rent out an unused room in your home.
 One good place to look is at the local college, which often has students in need of housing.
 This can easily earn an extra $150 a month or so (or more, depending on your area) with very little interference in your day-to-day life (in fact, good boarders can often be a help with household maintenance).
 Another avenue is to see if there are family members and friends who may be interested in moving in with you and sharing at least some portion of the financial burden.

-First step: Look for opportunities within your social network to find a boarder, whether it be a family member or a friend.
+Look for opportunities within your social network to find a boarder, whether it be a family member or a friend.

 Take on a second job